Table of content

-Before plunging into the process of writing, try to make a plan.
+Before plunging into the process of writing software documentation, try to make a plan.
 This will help you figure out which topics you need to cover and which goals your documentation pursues.
 To this end, your plan should include:

 - Existing resources;

 - Outline of topics;